Are you interested in becoming a member of SFNWA?

 Edlanete, Hau, Tansi, Anin, Hello.

-Registration for our third annual SFNWA Conference and Trade Show is now open.
+Registration for our third annual SFNWA Conference and Trade Show is now well underway.
 We are looking forward to connecting with our members on the bank of the South Saskatchewan River at the Delta Bessborough in Saskatoon, September 22-25.

 Rebecca Zagozewski